FuelLabs/sway-applications/.docs/contributing-book/src/documentation/issues/create-issue.md

 <br>

-The questions themselves are not that important but what is important is providing as much detail about the task as possible because it allows us to come to a decision efficiently.
+The questions themselves are not that important, but what is important is providing as much detail about the task as possible.
+This allows other developers to come to a decision quickly and efficiently regarding the new issue.